BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/usingPhysicsEngine.md

 ## Introduction

-Babylon.js has a plugin system for physics engines that enables the user to add physics interactions to the scene's objects.
+Babylon.js has a plugin system for physics engines that enables the user to add physics interactions to the scene objects.
 Unlike the internal collision system, a physics engine calculates objects' body dynamics and emulates "real-life" interactions between them.
 So if two objects collide, they will "bounce" off one another, just like you would expect from a real-life object.

-Babylon.js' plugin system allowed us to use well established physics engines and to integrate them into Babylon.js' render loop.
+The plugin system allows us to use well established physics engines and to integrate them into the render loop.
 Apart from very advanced usage, there is no need to interact directly with the physics engine.
 Babylon.js does the work for you.

 ## What physics engine are integrated